-"Those comrades who assert most flatly, with the greatest insistence and sometimes most brutally, that every difference of opinion, every grouping of opinion, however temporary, is an expression of the interests of classes opposed to the proletariat, do not want to apply this criterion to bureaucratism."~The New Course (1923)
+"Those comrades who assert most flatly, with the greatest insistence and sometimes most brutally, that every difference of opinion, every grouping of opinion, however temporary, is an expression of the interests of classes opposed to the proletariat, do not want to apply this criterion to bureaucratism."

-"Mechanical centralism is necessarily complemented by factionalism, which is at once a malicious caricature of democracy and a potential political danger."~Letter to Party Meetings (1923)
+"Mechanical centralism is necessarily complemented by factionalism, which is at once a malicious caricature of democracy and a potential political danger."

-"The Soviet bureaucracy is like all ruling classes in that it is ready to shut its eyes to the crudest mistakes of its leaders in the sphere of general politics, provided in return they show an unconditional fidelity in the defense of its privileges."~Revolution Betrayed (1936)
+"The Soviet bureaucracy is like all ruling classes in that it is ready to shut its eyes to the crudest mistakes of its leaders in the sphere of general politics, provided in return they show an unconditional fidelity in the defense of its privileges."

 On Marxist Philosophy